-Since 1 January 2006, the Group has been subject to the special provisions on consolidation for tax purposes set out in article 64 et seq. of the revised text of the Law on Income Tax approved by Royal Legislative Decree 4/2004.
+Since January 1st, 2006, the Group has been subject to the special provisions on consolidation for tax purposes set out in article 64 et seq. of the revised text of the Law on Income Tax approved by Royal Legislative Decree 4/2004.

-At 31 December 2018, the Group for consolidation purposes consists of the ICF and its subsidiaries, Instruments Financers per Empreses Innovadores, S.L. and Institut Català de Finances Capital, S.G.E.I.C.
+The consolidated fiscal group at December 31st 2019 is made up of the ICF and its subsidiaries, Instruments Financers per Empreses Innovadores, S.L. and Institut Català de Finances Capital, S.G.E.I.C.
 S.A.U.
 (Note 21.1).